Aarhus University Seal

 If you have any questions or concerns, feel free to contact the liaison librarian associated with your field, who will be happy to assist you with your questions.

-Alternatively, you are always welcome to contact your local library.
+Alternatively, you are always welcome to contact your local library in AU Library.